Adroiti/docs-for-code-review-tools/RuboCop/Lint-AmbiguousOperator.md

-Pattern: Lint/AmbiguousOperator
+Pattern: Ambiguous operator

 Issue: -

 ## Description

 This cop checks for ambiguous operators in the first argument of a method invocation without parentheses.

 ### Example